-Drills are available in many sizes and ½” drill bits are one of the most popular you can buy.
-The measurement of ½” refers to the size that the chuck will be.
-The chuck is what holds the bit in place.
+Drills are available in many sizes, and 1/2” and 3/8″ drill chucks are among the most popular options to buy.
+The measurement of 1/2” or 3/8″ refers to the size that the chuck that holds the bit in place.

 Ok, so first things first.
 What is torque?
 Torque is the force that a drill makes to turn an object, in this case, the drill bit.

-So how do ½” drills measure up in torque? ½” drills have more torque than ⅜” drills.
-This is because ½” drills are normally used for tougher jobs with harder materials.
-This means more torque (or force) is released from these drills so that you can get the job done.
+This means more torque (or force) is released from 1/2″ drills so that you can get the job done.

-As we saw earlier, a ½” drill has more torque and is, therefore, more powerful.
-This makes ½” drills more durable than ⅜” drills.
+As we saw earlier, a 1/2” drill has more torque and is, therefore, more powerful.
+This can make them more durable than 3/8″ drills.

 Here’s another really important factor to investigate before choosing drills and drill bits.
 That is, how much it is all going to cost.